zlatinb/muwire/doc/architecture.md

 Threading: the event bus creates a dedicated thread and all events are dispatched on that thread, regardless which thread publishes them.

+### Sharing files
+The UI publishes an event of type `com.muwire.core.files.FileSharedEvent` which contains a `java.io.File` reference to the file the user has chosen to share.
+A component in the core called `HasherService` listens for these events, and when it receives notification that a FileSharedEvent has been posted it pereforms some sanity checks, then offloads the actual hashing to a dedicated thread.

+Before the hashing begins, another event of type `com.muwire.core.files.FileHashingEvent` is published that contains the name of the file.
+At the moment that event serves only to update the UI with the current file being hashed.

+When the hashing completes, a `com.muwire.core.files.FileHashedEvent` is published by the HasherService.
+The UI listens to this event and updates its list of shared files.
+Another core component called `FileManager` also listens for such events and updates the interenal search index from the file name.